Dogs on OSMP

 - Seasonal Leash restrictions are in place May 1 - July 31 & Aug.
 15 - Nov.
 1 on some trails.

 You must pick up after your dog on OSMP land.
 Don't leave it by the trail to be picked up later.
 Watch the Scoop a Doop Poop Video.
 OSMP is participating in a dog waste composting program at several trailheads and access points.
 Learn more about the dog waste composting program and why it is important to pick up after your dog.

 - City of Boulder Ordinance requires all Boulder residents to license dogs that are four months or older.

 Voice and Sight Dog Tag Program

-Open Space & Mountain Parks is one of few systems on the Colorado Front Range which allow dog guardians to walk dogs off-leash.
+Open Space and Mountain Parks is one of few systems on the Colorado Front Range which allow dog guardians to walk dogs off-leash.
 This opportunity is possible only if dogs are responsibly controlled under voice and sight control and display a voice and sight dog tag.
 It is a tough standard for both dogs and guardians.